01 of 11

 Create a Vignette

-A corbel is a lovely addition to a vintage-inspired vignette, like the one that Sarah of @brickfarmhouse1919 has put together in a corner of her kitchen.
+A corbel is a lovely addition to a vintage-inspired vignette, like the one that Sarah of @brickfarmhouse1919 has put together in the corner of her kitchen.
 Kitchen necessities, like a cutting board and scale, act as décor combined with a watering can, plants and of course, a gorgeous antique corbel.Continue to 4 of 11 below.

 04 of 11